robson-koji/elasticsandra/README.md

 - Perform bulk insertion instead of atomic transactions.
 - Are there lazy load transactions on Cassandra and/or Elasticsearch?
 - Create a configuration file to Elasticsandra read properties like ports, urls, users, passwords etc.
-- Check all data types conversions.
+- Check all data types conversion.

 ##Development environment
 Elasticsandra relies on Elasticsearch and Cassandra driver for Python, besides Elasticsearch and Cassandra their own, of course.

-###Drivers:
+###Python drivers:
 - cassandra-driver==2.1.4
 - elasticsearch==1.4.0

 ###Programs:
-cassandra-2.0.11
+- cassandra-2.0.11
-elasticsearch-1.3.1
+- elasticsearch-1.3.1
-lucene4.9
+- lucene4.9
 - elasticsandra==0.1

 ###Others: